collaide/repository-manager/README.md

 - can_delete(repository) : You can delete a repository
 - can_share(repository) : You can share a repository

 This method returns true if you can do the action, else false.
-All these methods are user get_authorisations method:
+All these methods are using get_authorisations method:
 ```ruby
 #Return false if the entity has not the authorisation to share this rep
 #Return true if the entity can share this rep with all the authorisations